 One of the biggest issues you might encounter is the reluctance of long-time employees to adopt a new technical solution.
 The problem is directly connected to Forms’ age – some companies have been using apps based on Oracle Forms for many years.
 Their employees learned every button and field and got very accustomed to the way things are.
 It’s a certain kind of comfort that shouldn’t be neglected – remember that apps are built for people, not the other way around.

-The best way around that issue is to show these employees that the new solution is nothing to be feared.
-That it can be quite similar to what they know, but also make their lives easier in several ways they haven’t thought of before.
+The best way around that issue is to show these employees that the new solution is nothing to be feared – it can be quite similar to what they know, but also makes their lives easier in several ways they haven’t thought of before.
 So, when you‘re looking for Oracle APEX developers, make sure that they not only know how to migrate from Forms to APEX but also have the soft skills necessary to present the new solution to non-tech-savvy people at your company.
 It can be easier if you find some “ambassadors for change” – people that you can consult the plans with, who can later explain them to others

 There’s also a strong possibility that migration from Forms to APEX will be pretty complex.
 Sure, you’re still using the same tech stack, but you (or the software vendor you work with) might have to recreate many parts of the system from scratch and try to fit them into the infrastructure.
 Depending on your particular circumstances, this can take quite a bit of time and money.